ExpressionEngine/ExpressionEngine-User-Guide/source/development/legacy/models.rst

 Models are **optionally** available for those who want to use a more traditional MVC approach.

+.. note:: With 3.0, the older style of models (what this page documents) are no longer preferred. **They are not deprecated at the moment**, however we recommend using the new :doc:`/development/services/model`.

 .. highlight:: php

 .. contents::